Configure audit log delivery

 }

-With status set to active, logs should begin to arrive at your configured destination in about 45 minutes.
+• status.
+Set this to active.
+LKE audit logs should begin to arrive at your configured destination in about 45 minutes.